Let’s be honest: The VA appraisal has a reputation of being problematic.

 The VA requires that surfaces with loose lead-based paint either be removed or thoroughly scraped and covered with two coats of paint.

+Termite-ridden homes must be treated and re-evaluated for VA loan approval.
 Termites are pesky little critters that can eat the heart right out of a good deal.

 Termite inspections are required in certain areas of the country.
 And even if a pest inspection isn't required in your state you'll still have to have an inspection completed if the appraiser finds evidence of termites on the property.